kuy/redux-tower/README.md

 [Saga](https://github.com/yelouafi/redux-saga) powered routing engine for [Redux](http://redux.js.org/) apps.

-redux-saga-tower provides a way to fully control routing with its related side effects such as data fetching, user authentication.
+redux-saga-tower provides a way to fully control client-side routing with its related side effects such as data fetching, user authentication, fancy animations.

-**NOTICE: This package is UNDER DEVELOPMENT.
-API will be changed suddenly.
+**NOTICE: This package is ACTIVELY under development.
+API (both public and internal) may change suddenly.
 Do NOT use in production.**

 ## Installation